Deceptive Practices Protection in Oman

 What is this right?

-Oman law protects consumers from dishonest business practices:
+Oman law protects consumers from dishonest business practices, with the CPA actively monitoring markets:

 • False advertising: It is illegal to make false or misleading claims about a product's quality, ingredients, origin, price, or effectiveness.

-• Hidden fees: The full price of a product or service must be disclosed upfront.
-Hidden charges and surprise fees are prohibited.
+• Hidden fees: The full price must be disclosed upfront.
+Surprise charges and hidden fees are prohibited.

 • Bait and switch: Advertising a product at a low price to lure customers, then pushing a more expensive alternative, is prohibited.

-• Penalties: Businesses engaging in deceptive practices face fines, licence revocation, and criminal prosecution.
+• Penalties: Businesses face fines up to OMR 50,000, licence revocation, and criminal prosecution for deceptive practices.

 When does it apply?